What is an advisory board, and what do they do?

 Fiduciary Responsibilities

-A major difference between a board of directors and an advisory board is their respective levels of fiduciary obligation.
-The board of directors have legal responsibilities and fiduciary duties to act in the company’s best interests, including a duty of loyalty and a duty of care.
+A significant difference between a board of directors and an advisory board is the respective levels of fiduciary obligation they hold.
+The board of directors has legal responsibilities and fiduciary duties to act in the company’s best interests, including a duty of loyalty and a duty of care.
 They are legally bound to make decisions prioritizing the company’s interests over personal or third-party interests.
 As a result, directors are exposed to specific liabilities.

 On the other hand, advisory board members typically do not have the same level of liability; they are not legally responsible for the organization’s actions and are not required to adhere to fiduciary duties.
 This lower level of responsibility can make advisory board members more willing to provide candid and unbiased advice, as they are not personally liable for any outcomes or decisions the organization makes.